 Other toy creators want to be part of the circular economy

-Lego has decided to get rid of single-use plastic bags after receiving complaints from young customers.
+Last year, Lego decided to get rid of single-use plastic bags after receiving complaints from young customers.

-The Danish toy company has committed to phasing out the plastic bags it currently uses to package bricks from 2021.
+The Danish toy company has committed to phasing out the plastic bags it currently uses to package bricks this year.
 Forest Stewardship Council-certified recyclable paper bags will start appearing in Lego kits from next year instead.